bcgov/platform-developer-docs/src/docs/database-and-api-management/high-availability-database-clusters.md

 * The primary instance will have more load than the secondary instances.
 Since any member of the cluster can be elected as primary, you need provide all instances with enough compute resources to act as the primary instance.
 * Your application must be able to handle connecting to a new instance at any time.

-## High Availability Database Options
+## High availability database options

 For information on open-source and free options for highly-available database software, check out our [Open-Source Database Technologies](/opensource-database-technologies/) documentation.